Rounding up your friends to relieve those damning late-night hunger pangs?

 The number 1 on our list, this name is no stranger to fellow well-seasoned night dwellers, and even those who aren’t.

-A rather no-frills dim sum place, the main attraction of this place is its affordability, and its variety of dim sum.
+A rather no-frills dim sum place, the main attraction of this place is its affordability and its variety of dim sum – and of course, the fact that it opens till late night for suppers

 Alternatively, order their Sweet Potato Salted Egg Balls which still retain the gooey custard centre, but with a chewy exterior.

-Another must-eat would be its Char Siew Bao (SGD 1.80).
+Another must-eat would be its Char Siew Bao (S$1.80).
 Swee Choon keeps their Bao big and done in the same tried-and-loved recipe since the start of its 40 years of establishment.

 Price range: Prices unavailable online.
-Prices vary from around SGD1 – SGD4, per dim sum.
-Menu can be viewed here, on their website.
+Prices vary from around S$1 – S$4, per dim sum.

 Opening hours: Mon – Sat: 11AM – 2.30PM; 6PM – 6AM | Sun & PH: 10AM – 3PM; 6PM – 6AM